ToshioCP/Rake-tutorial-for-beginners-en/sec4.md

 }
 ```

-I wrote this CSS while referencing the Bootstrap's container class.
+This CSS has been written while referencing the Bootstrap's container class.

 This CSS adjusts the width of `body` according to the screen size.
 It's a technique called responsive web design (RWD).
 You can get more information if you search for "responsive web design" in the internet.

 Save this as `style.css` in the top directory, where you put your Rakefile.
-The option `-c style.css` make pandoc include the stylesheet file in the header of the HTML.
+The option `-c style.css` makes pandoc include the stylesheet file in the header of the HTML.

 #### Rakefile